Businesses in Glasgow, KY

 Glasgow Automotive Manufacturing

 A number of manufacturers cater to the automotive industry, which employs more than 1,700 people in Barren County.
-Akebono Brake Corp. in Glasgow makes vehicle brake systems and employs about 540 workers.
+Akebono Brake Corp. in Glasgow makes vehicle brake systems and employs more than 600 workers.
 ACK Controls Inc. manufactures automotive control cables and has about 320 employees.
-Nemak Kentucky. produces die-cast aluminum automotive parts with its 240 employees, and Dana Corp. makes heavy-duty truck axles and brakes, employing about 215 workers.
+Nemak Kentucky produces engine and transmission components with its 430 employees, and Dana Holding Corp. makes heavy-duty truck axles and brakes, employing more than 400 workers.

 RR Donnelley is another big contributor to the local economy.
 The company provides offset printing, computer typesetting, saddle stitch and perfect binding services for publishers and employs about 1,100 people at its Glasgow location.

-Glasgow’s historic downtown has seen lots of positive changes in recent years, thanks in part to the community's commitment to preservation.
-A citizens committee helped raise money and organize the restoration of the historic Plaza Theatre, making it into a big downtown attraction.
-Several community leaders and businesses have applied for façade grants to help shops in the historic district with building upkeep.
+Glasgow's historic downtown has seen lots of positive changes in recent years, thanks in part to the community's commitment to preservation.
+A committee of citizens helped raise money and organize the restoration of the historic Plaza Theatre, making it into a major downtown attraction.
+Several community leaders and businesses have applied for facade grants to help shops in the historic district with building upkeep.

-New lights and a new clock were recently installed downtown to fit the city’s character, and murals are being painted on the backsides of buildings.
-The city is also working on a streetscape project to improve sidewalks, curbs, gutters and landscaping downtown.
+In recent years, new lights and a new clock were installed downtown to fit the city's character, and murals are being painted on the backsides of buildings.
+The city has also worked on a streetscape project to improve sidewalks, curbs, gutters and landscaping downtown.

 See more on jobs in Glasgow, KY.